 - Technically you are supposed to use a mason jar, but I just put them in a large mug with a plate on top to prevent drying, because I don’t have a plethora of mason jars sitting around.
 Plus, you an easily eat straight from the mug!

-- Replace Chia seeds with flaxseed meal (more budget friendly)
+- You can replace chia seeds with flaxseed meal (more budget friendly)

-- Use unsweetened almond milk and water in place of high calorie or dairy versions
+- Use unsweetened almond or coconut milk and water in place of high calorie or dairy versions

-- Add protein powder for a more balanced meal and sweetness without added suga
+- Add protein powder for a more balanced meal and sweetness without added sugar

 1 Medium Serving (feel free to add more oats, protein, or milk depending on your macro needs and preferred consistency)